pradyumn5000/DSAI_Project/README.md

-**Result: Neural Networks >= Random Forest > Multivariate Regression** Absolute Mean Error (Neural Network): ±0.17 (Predictor Range: 0.00-1.00)
+**Result: Neural Networks >= Random Forest > Multivariate Regression**

+Absolute Mean Error (Neural Network): ±0.17 (Predictor Range: 0.00-1.00)

-Then we tried Neural Networks with NLP, where it performed similarly to Neural Networks with Numerical Variables (±0.19 AME).
+For our lyrics dataset, we tried Neural Networks with NLP, where it performed similarly to Neural Networks with Numerical Variables (±0.19 AME).

 ## Evaluation of Models
 The results showed that Multivariate Regression was the worst performing model out of the three.
 This fits our hypothesis of non-linearity relationship between variables.